 • Roast (uncovered), for 1 ½ hours.
 Halfway through, use a spoon to drizzle the chicken with some drippings from the bottom of the pan.
 Rotate the pan 180 degrees and place it back in the oven.

-• The chicken is done when the juices run clear and the internal temperature reads 165 degrees.
-(Place a meat thermometer into the thigh to check the temperature.)
+• The chicken is done when the juices run clear and the internal temperature reads 165° F. (Place a meat thermometer into the thigh to check the temperature.)

 • Let the chicken rest, uncovered, for 15-20 minutes to allow the juices to reabsorb before you cut into it!

-• Slice the chicken on a platter and serve with the roasted vegetables.
+• Slice and serve with the roasted vegetables.

 Making the Gravy